The Brown measure of the sum of a self-adjoint element and an elliptic element: Introduction

 If $s\geq t$, our results can be computed by the results of Zhong and the author \cite{HoZhong2019} in which the Brown measure of $x_0+c_t$ is computed, with $x_0 = y_0+\tilde{\sigma}_{s-t}$, where $c_t$ is a circular element, freely independent of $x_0$.
 If $s<t$, $y_0+\tilde{\sigma}_{s-\frac{t}{2}}+i\sigma_{\frac{t}{2}}$ is not a sum of a self-adjoint element and a circular element.
 We need a more general method.

-The results in this paper are obtained using the method introduced in~\cite{HallHo2020}, where the Brown measure of $x_0+i\sigma_t$, with $x_0$ and $\sigma_t$ freely independent, was computed.
-We combine this method with techniques in free probability to determine the Brown measure of $y_0+\tilde{\sigma}_{s-\frac{t}{2}}+i\sigma_{\frac{t}{2}}$ in terms of $y_0$.
+We use the result introduced in~\cite{HallHo2020} to compute the Brown measure of $y_0+\tilde\sigma_{s-\frac{t}{2}}+i\sigma_{\frac{t}{2}}$ in terms of the Hermitian part $y_0+\tilde\sigma_{s-\frac{t}{2}}$ and $t$ (the parameter of the semicircular element in the skew-Hermitian part).
+We combine this method with techniques in free probability to determine the Brown measure of $y_0+\tilde{\sigma}_{s-\frac{t}{2}}+i\sigma_{\frac{t}{2}}$ in terms of $y_0$, and $s$ and $t$.
 The results in~\cite{HallHo2020} used a PDE method introduced in the work of Driver, Hall and Kemp \cite{DHK2019}; this method has been used in subsequent work by other authors~\cite{DemniHamdi2020, HallHo2020, HoZhong2019}.
 See also the expository article \cite{Hall2019} by Hall for an introduction to the PDE method.

-The results in this paper have direct connections to random matrix theory.
-If $X$ and $X'$ are independent Gaussian unitary emsembles (GUEs), and $Y_N$ is a sequence of $N\times N$ self-adjoint deterministic matrices whose empirical eigenvalue distributions converge weakly to the law of $y_0$, then $Y_N$, $X_N$ and $X_N'$ are asymptotically free in the sense of Voiculescu~\cite{Voiculescu1991}.
-By~\cite[Theorem 6]{Sniady2002}, the empirical eigenvalue distribution of the random matrix (which is almost surely non-normal)
+Our results have direct connections to random matrix theory.
+If $X_N$ and $X_N'$ are independent Gaussian unitary emsembles (GUEs), and $Y_N$ is a sequence of $N\times N$ self-adjoint deterministic matrices whose empirical eigenvalue distributions converge weakly to the law of $y_0$, then $Y_N$, $X_N$ and $X_N'$ are asymptotically free in the sense of Voiculescu~\cite{Voiculescu1991}.
+If $s>\frac{t}{2}$, by~\cite[Theorem 6]{Sniady2002}, the empirical eigenvalue distribution of the (almost surely non-normal) random matrix